 Keeping and raising a dog can be a difficult task, depending on the dog breed you pick.
-Many owners struggle with the upkeep of grooming, exercising, training and all the attention that’ll need to go into your furry companion.
+Many owners often struggle with the upkeep of grooming, exercising, training, and all the attention that’ll need to go into keeping your furry dog companion happy.

 However, not all dog breeds need to be a handful.
-While living basics still need to be met, some dogs require less time and energy to care for.
-In addition, some breeds are more independent than others, thus requiring less attention.
+While living basics still need to be met, there are some dogs that require less time and energy to care for.
+Some breeds are more independent than others, thus requiring less attention.

-If you’re a busy person, we’ve come up with a list of the 30 most low-maintenance dog breeds to help with your decision.
-They’re also perfect for first-time dog owners, the elderly or for your kids to take care of (though, under parent supervision).
+If you’re a busy person, we’ve come up with a list of the 30 most low-maintenance dog breeds.
+They’re also perfect for first-time dog owners, the elderly or for your older kids to take care of (with some parent supervision).

 RECOMMENDED: 50 Best Dog Breeds for Kids